markymark5127/MacintoshPi_BasiliskII_System_8.1/README.md

 4. After reboot, Mac OS 8.1 will launch in fullscreen automatically.

-5. Inside the emulator, complete the OS installation normally.
+5. Inside the emulator, initialize the new disk and complete the OS installation.

-6. When prompted in the terminal, press ENTER to finalize setup (removes CD/floppy and reboots into your installed Mac OS 8.1 system).
+6. When the emulator is closed, return to the terminal and press ENTER to copy extra applications and finalize setup (removes CD/floppy and reboots into your installed Mac OS 8.1 system).

 ---